atomic-ustadh/AI-Lesson-Plan/README.md

    - For production, ensure the environment variable is set in Netlify dashboard

 2. **"Failed to generate lesson plan"**
     - Check your internet connection
     - Verify your Gemini API key is valid
     - Check Netlify function logs for detailed error messages
+    - If you see model not found errors, the API may be updating - try again later

+3. **"Model not found" or 404 errors**
+    - The Gemini API model names may have changed
+    - The application automatically tries multiple model names
+    - Check if your API key has the proper permissions
+    - Ensure you're using a valid Gemini API key from Google AI Studio

-3. **CORS errors**
+4. **CORS errors**
     - Ensure your function includes proper CORS headers
     - Check that your frontend is making requests to the correct URL

 ## Contributing